STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 Using execution policies with task blocks .........................................

-In |hpx| we implemented some extensions for ``task_block`` beyond the actual standards proposal |cpp11_n4088|_.
-The main addition is that a ``task_block`` can be invoked with a execution policy as its first argument, very similar to the parallel algorithms.
+|hpx| implements some extensions for ``task_block`` beyond the actual
+standards proposal |cpp11_n4088|_.
+The main addition is that a ``task_block`` can be invoked with an execution policy as its first argument, very similar to the parallel algorithms.

 An execution policy is an object that expresses the requirements on the